Career / Career Progression

 How to Recertify Your CCNA, CCNP, or Specialist

-Cisco requires that you recertify the CCNA, CCNP, or Specialist certifications every three years.
+Cisco requires you to recertify your CCNA, CCNP, or Specialist certifications every three years.
 While that might seem daunting, you have several options.
-You can either pass one exam, earn Continuing Education credits, or a combination of both.
+You can either pass one exam, earn Continuing Education credits, or complete multiple 'activities' that include teaching or mentoring, publishing an article, or using on-the-job training to earn CEUs.

 It's crucial to keep these certifications valid.
 If you don't recertify your CCNA, CCNP, or Specialist, you'll need to start over and pass the required exams again.